Magadheera (soundtrack): Reception

 M. M. Keeravani's work received mixed reviews from critics.
 The Hindu wrote "Music by M.M.
 Keeravani does rock, with foot-tapping numbers and the background score by Keeravani and Kalyani Malik is in sync with the mood of the scene."
 Rediff.com wrote "Keeravani's music sounds good on screen.
 Keeravani and Kalyani Malik's background score is also in tune and does not overshadow the image."
-IndiaGlitz wrote "Overall, the songs have not been upto the hype that was created and despite the presence of big names like Keeravani, Daler Mehndi, it has come across as a regular album.
+IndiaGlitz wrote "Overall, the songs have not been upto [sic] the hype that was created and despite the presence of big names like Keeravani, Daler Mehndi, it has come across as a regular album.
 But then, the key factor here is the presentation of these songs and if they are grand and captivating the audio graphs might go up.
 This is a mix of melody, mass and romantic numbers so all genres of audience will find their songs here."
 In contrast, Sify opined that Keeravani missed the magic this time while Karthik S of Milliblog panned the album completely and called Bangaru Kodipetta's remix terribly disappointing.

 Despite mixed reviews, the album turned out to be a successful one and the songs "Panchadara Bomma" and "Dheera Dheera" turned out to be chartbusters.
 Rediff.com rated it as one of the top 5 soundtracks of Telugu cinema in 2009.
 On the other hand, the Tamil version received positive response.
 Behindwoods.com stated that Keeravani's music added value to the film and praised the placement of those songs.
 IndiaGlitz wrote "Maaveeran songs, on the whole, is a mix of peppy, soft, contemporary and stylish numbers.
 It's like tasting mouthwatering dishes at a hotel in the heartland of Andhra Pradesh."